 Prof. Ai Bo, Beijing Jiaotong University, China

-Prof. Bo Ai received
+Biography: Prof. Bo Ai

+China.
 He graduated from Tsinghua University with the honor of Excellent

 Postdoctoral Research Fellow at Tsinghua University in 2007.
-He was
+He was a

 He has authored/co-authored 6 books and published over 260 academic research papers in his research area.
 He has hold 26 invention patents.
 He has been the research team leader for 30 national projects and has won some important scientific research prizes.
 He has been notified by Council of Canadian Academies (CCA) that, based on Scopus database, Prof. Bo Ai has been listed as one of the Top 1% authors in his field all over the world.
 Prof. Bo Ai has also been Feature Interviewed by IET Electronics Letters.
 His interests include the research and applications of channel measurement and channel modeling, dedicated mobile communications for rail traffic.